Year of Acceptance

-I’m not saying it’s the wrong decision -- I don’t know that.
-I just know that what you’re looking for is already within you.
+A month or so out from my departure a dear friend told me I wouldn’t find what I was looking for in Virginia.
+“I’m not saying it’s the wrong decision—I don’t know that.
+I just know that what you’re looking for is already within you.”

 It was the very opposite of what I wanted to hear, but it was exactly what I needed.
-Of course I was searching for something, I just hadn’t realized it until that moment.
-I wanted meaning, direction, purpose, and passion... but, more than anything, I wanted to escape the growing void within me.
+I was losing my job.
+I was miserable in my relationship.
+I was lost, and I was afraid.
+This new exciting adventure was my escape!

-Luckily, I didn’t have to drive across the country to spend my days waking up before dawn, feeding pigs in the freezing cold and watching them go off to their death.
+One week before leaving, I called the trip off.
+Luckily, I didn’t have to drive across the country to spend my days waking up before dawn and farming in the freezing cold.
 Instead, I experienced something that felt much more difficult: a dying of self.

-As the trees weathered the winter, so did I. Holding on became so difficult that the only choice I had was to let go.
+As the trees weathered the fall, so did I. Holding on became so difficult that the only choice I had was to let go.
 With my friend’s advice playing on repeat in my head, I made a decision to face and embrace what was actually making me afraid, what I was running from.
-I ceased trying to understand why so many lovely things in my life had withered and died.
+I stopped trying to understand why so many lovely things in my life had withered and died—a simple reality of nature.
 I stopped forcing and fighting.
 I stopped asking for things to just go my way.